linuxdeepin/deepin-sound-theme/README.md

 ## License

-Deepin GoLang Library is licensed under [GPLv3](LICENSE) or any later version.
+Deepin Sound Theme is licensed under [GPLv3](LICENSE) or any later version.